 |Under the general supervision of a departmental supervisor, performs technical, sub-professional engineering and construction work.
 Work may involve working on a survey crew; inspecting plans and work in progress; maintaining accurate maps of streets, rights of way, water mains, sewers, and sidewalks; and analysis of data from traffic counters.
 Work is assigned orally or in writing, and is reviewed daily through personal observation.
 Performs other work as requested.|

 |Serves on a survey crew; gathers data; completes field notes; locates property and lot lines; references permanent markers.

 Maintains records specific to area of assignment; researches files; responds to inquiries whether in person or by telephone.

-Reviews maps; prepares and updates maps and notes; draws details of rights-of-way, sidewalks, streets.
+Reviews maps; prepares and updates maps and notes; draws details of rights-of-way, sidewalks, and streets.

-Reviews construction plans; inspects construction sites for conformance with approved plans; ensures compliance with applicable codes.
+Reviews construction plans; assists with inspections of construction sites for conformance with approved plans; ensures compliance with applicable codes.